aaronaddleman/aaronaddleman-academic/content/post/cdktf-trials-with-typescript/index.md

 projects: []
 ---

+## tl;dr

+- install the latest version of terraform 0.14.6 when using the [docker provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest) v2.11.0
+- understand the language your using

 ## summary

 I have been wanting to try CDKTF for a while, so today seemed like a good time.
 Googling around for